BerkeleyLab/upcxx/docs/implementation-defined.md

 ## Exceptions thrown from RPC ##

-The communication functions `upcxx::rpc` and `upcxx::rpc_ff` may throw an exception if they encounter resource exhaustion while trying to inject the RPC.
+The communication functions `upcxx::rpc` and `upcxx::rpc_ff` may throw exceptions.
+The exceptions may be thrown on the initiating thread before or after serialization of the function arguments.
+In all other ways, a call throwing such an exception is effectively "cancelled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event notifications (for example, a promise passed using an `as_promise()` completion will remain unchanged by the exceptional call).

+Starting in 2021.9.0, resource exhaustion while trying to inject an RPC will throw a `upcxx::bad_shared_alloc` exception.
+The `what()` member function includes information about the shared heap state at the point of failure.
 In the current release, this should only occur when the RPC payload is somewhat large (over a few KiB) and the shared heap on the initiating process fails to allocate a temporary buffer large enough to hold the serialized RPC.
 In releases prior to 2021.9.0, such conditions led to an immediate fatal error.

-Starting in 2021.9.0, an `rpc` or `rpc_ff` call encountering this condition will instead throw a `upcxx::bad_shared_alloc` exception, where the `what()` member function includes information about the shared heap state at the point of failure.
-The exception may be thrown before or after serialization of the function arguments.
-In all other ways, a call throwing such an exception is effectively "cancelled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event notifications (for example, a promise passed using an `as_promise()` completion will remain unchanged by the exceptional call).
+Starting in 2022.3.0, attempting to make a cross-code segment (CCS) RPC call into an unverified segment when CCS segment verification is enabled will throw a `upcxx::segment_verification_error`.
+CCS RPC calls are RPC calls which directly invoke functions existing in other executable program segments, such as dynamic libraries.
+The `what()` member function includes information about the state of the function pointer relocation tables.
+Catching this exception may be used to arrange for later collective synchronization of cross-segment function pointer relocation information using `upcxx::experimental::relo::verify_all()` or `upcxx::experimental::relo::verify_segment()` when libraries are `dlopen`ed asynchronously.
+See [docs/ccs-rpc.md](docs/ccs-rpc.md) for more information about the CCS RPC feature.

 ## Simplified Device Allocator Management